 Custom measures are outside the scope of the TRM.
 The EDCs are not required to submit savings protocols for custom measures to the Commission or the SWE for each measure/technology type prior to implementing the custom measure.
 The Commission recommends that these protocols be established in general conformity to the IPMVP or Federal Energy Management Program M&V Guidelines.
 The SWE reserves the right to audit and review claimed and verified impacts of all custom measures as part of its role to perform EM&V services for the Commission.

-Utility evaluators and the SWE will adjust the savings reported by program staff based on the application of the PA PUC approved protocols to a sample population and realization rates will be based on the application of these same standards.
+EDC Evaluation Contractors and the SWE will adjust the savings reported by Implementation CSPs based on the application of the PA PUC approved protocols to a sample population and realization rates will be based on the application of these same standards.
 To the extent that the protocols or deemed values included in these protocols require modification, the appropriate statewide approval process will be utilized.
 These changes will be prospective.

 Appendix C: Lighting Audit and Design Tool

-The Lighting Audit and Design Tool is located on the Public Utility Commission’s website at: http://www.puc.pa.gov/filing_resources/issues_laws_regulations/act_129_information/technical_reference_manual.aspx
+The Lighting Audit and Design Tool is located on the Public Utility Commission’s website at: [WEBSITE LINK TBD].

 Appendix D: Motor & VFD Audit and Design Tool

-The Motor and VFD Inventory Form is located on the Public Utility Commission’s website at: http://www.puc.pa.gov/filing_resources/issues_laws_regulations/act_129_information/technical_reference_manual.aspx.
+The Motor and VFD Inventory Form is located on the Public Utility Commission’s website at: [WEBSITE LINK TBD].

 Appendix E: Eligibility Requirements for Solid State Lighting Products in Commercial and Industrial Applications

-The SSL market has been inundated with a great variety of products, including those that do not live up to manufacturers’ claims.
-Several organizations, such as ENERGY STAR and Design Lights Consortium have responded by following standardized testing procedures and setting minimum requirements to be identified as a qualified product under those organizations.
+The solid state lighting (SSL) market includes a variety of products of varying levels of quality.
+The PA PUC believes it is important that Act 129 program funds support quality products that live up to manufacturer claims.
+Several organizations, such as ENERGY STAR and Design Lights Consortium, have developed standardized testing procedures and set minimum requirements to be identified as a qualified product under those organizations.
+Lighting rebates are not limited to SSL, although it is becoming increasingly challenging to achieve energy savings with non-SSL technologies.

 Solid State Lighting